-Caleb now works as a Senior Veterinary Nurse at Animal Emergency Centre in Auckland, an after-hours clinic that provides overnight care for animals after they’ve been treated by their regular vets, as well as emergency care.
+Caleb went on to work as a Senior Veterinary Nurse at Animal Emergency Centre in Auckland, an after-hours clinic that provides overnight care for animals after they've been treated by their regular vets, as well as emergency care.

-“We get a lot of emergencies, like animals that have been hit by cars or eaten something they shouldn’t have.
-We do everything from consults to running diagnostics.
-I do a lot of the anesthesia as well.”
+"We got a lot of emergencies, like animals that have been hit by cars or eaten something they shouldn't have.
+We did everything from consults to running diagnostics.
+I did a lot of the anesthesia as well."

-“Working in emergency, we see a whole range of animals.
-Along with the usual cats and dogs, we get things like chinchillas, guinea pigs, and quite a lot of rats lately.
-We get the odd turtle and birds, and a lot of wildlife as well.”
+"Working in emergency, we saw a whole range of animals.
+Along with the usual cats and dogs, we got things like chinchillas, guinea pigs, and quite a lot of rats lately.
+We got the odd turtle and birds, and a lot of wildlife as well."

 Through his work, Caleb has found his passion for emergency care.
 He's now expanding his skills in the area by studying towards a City & Guilds qualification, using an award from his old secondary school to cover the fees.

 In March 2022, Caleb started working at Western Australian Veterinary Emergency & Specialty.